giedrius07/giedrius07/README.md

 - 👋 Hi, I’m @giedrius07
 - 👀 I’m interested in coding hax to kill kids in a block game
 - 🌱 I’m currently learning java, phyton
-- 💞️ I’m looking to collaborate on idk i dont know how to code in jave yet
+-  idk i dont know how to code in java yet lmao
 - 📫 How to reach me ...giedrius07#8940

 <!---